Advanced Nutrient Schedule with KIS Organics Soil

 Other Nutrients - Unsulfured Molasses, Fish Hydrolysate, Seaweed Extract Powder, Humic and Fulvic Acids, Silica, etc....All of these products are affordable and offer a variety of plant benefits.
 Unsulfured molasses is a wonderful microbial food and also provides a small amount of K. Fish hydrolysate is also a great microbial food (especially fungi) and is a fast acting source of N and P if you notice a deficiency during mid-flower.
 Seaweed Extract Powder is an affordable way to add many trace minerals and some K to your plants and can be used as a soil drench or foliar application.
 Humic and Fulvic acids chelate (bond with) minerals in your soil and make them plant available.
 The humic acids we carry are highly concentrated, requiring only 1/8th tsp. per gallon of water.

 Your own bottled nutrient regiment at 1/4 strength - Many growers have a bottled nutrient line or program that they like or have been using for years.
 There's nothing wrong with using bottled nutrients with our soils, in fact you should see even better results than with traditional potting soils!
-That being said, you'll want to start our at 1/4 strength and work your way up from there so as not to burn the plants by over applying nutrients.
-If re-using the soil, I would suggest a $25 soil test from Logan Labs to make sure there is no major excesses or deficiencies developing over time.
+That being said, you'll want to start out at 1/4 strength and work your way up from there so as not to burn the plants by over applying nutrients.
+If re-using the soil, I would suggest a complete soil test from Logan Labs to make sure there is no major excesses or deficiencies developing over time.

 The list above is not all-encompassing, but rather a guideline based on our own experiences and knowledge.